-In no particular order, meet examples of successful business leaders who are making/made dramatic impact in business and leadership.
+In no particular order, meet examples of successful 21st century business leaders who are making/made dramatic impact in business and leadership.

 - Allan Gray, South African, Founder, Allan Gray and one of the business leaders who made impact in the business world